HandFasting Ceremonies in the Scottish Tradition

 www.archibaldphotography.co.uk Handfasting at a wedding.
 Copyright.
 Wedding in the Borders.
 Copyright.

 While every ceremony is uniquely created around you, it might be similar to the following.
-I welcome the guests to the ceremony space and stand or seat them in a circle (always in a circle or oval, never rows, so make sure your venue can accommodate that).
+I welcome the guests to the ceremony space (or welcome you to your chosen location, if there are no guests) and stand or seat them in a circle (always in a circle or oval, never rows, so make sure your venue can accommodate that).
 I welcome you, the Bride and Groom, into the circle of your people.
 I speak some words of introduction about marriage, your families, the choice of day or choice of ceremony location in Scotland, if these are special to you, perhaps some old Gàidhlig poetry or prose on the theme of marriage (and translate it).
 Then we begin.
 The guests are invited to 'set a ground' of ceremony, perhaps through calling in the Four Elements, Earth, Air Fire and Water.
+Sometimes the couple do this, if there are no guests.
 The assembled company might contribute words of their own through readings.
 We ask who will support you in your marriage - like guardians.
-You give your verbal declarations to each other, your vows, written by you, explaining why you want to marry; what you are asking for from the relationship, what you appreciate in the other.
+You give your verbal declarations to each other, your vows, created by you, explaining why you want to marry; what you are asking for from the relationship, what you appreciate in the other.
 I call for the Bann to handfast you by, introduce its symbolism, then tie the knot, binding you together in a physical way.
 You might also exchange rings.
 Perhaps you would share a drink from the Cuach - the communal whisky drinking cup (quaich).
 As the ceremony ends, I might call for the Besom (An Sguab), so that you may jump it and begin your life together.
 Perhaps the groom will take Bride's Cross over the threshold of the besom and later into your home.
-A family member welcomes you once you have jumped the Besom.
-You leave the circle and walk around the outside of your people, then are welcomed back into their circle, having taken your first steps as a couple, sweeping out the old and in the new.
+A family member welcomes you to married life once you have jumped the Besom.
+You walk around the circle of your people, sweeping out the old and in the new, then are welcomed into married life, having taken your first steps as a couple.
 The details are of course, special to you, and indeed, the above is not a set format, but rather a typical structure that we, together, create to your wishes.
 A ceremony lasts about 45 minutes (from guests-in to couple out).

 Sara and Ian jumping the besom at the Hermitage